galaxyproject/training-material/topics/variant-analysis/tutorials/tb-variant-analysis/tutorial.md

 >    >
 >    > > ### {% icon solution %} Solution
 >    > >
 >    > > 1.
-Over 85% of the reads here have been positively identified as *Mycobacterium* (the precise % will different depending on which version of the Kraken database you are using).
+Over 85% of the reads here have been positively identified as *Mycobacterium* (the precise % will differ depending on which version of the Kraken database you are using).
 The others found were bacteria from the same kingdom.
 There were no contaminating human or viral sequences detected.
 >    > >
 >    > {: .solution}
 >    {: .question}